Finish Nailer vs Framing Nailer: Everything You Need to Know

 Cost

-In most cases, the price of frame nailers and finishing nailers is roughly comparable.
-The cost will depend on the particular model you choose; nevertheless, there won’t be a significant gap in cost between the two different types of nailers.
-One of the reasons for this is that both nailers are equally vital, but for different reasons.
+In most cases, the price of framing nail guns and finishing nail guns are roughly comparable.
+The cost will depend on the particular model you choose; nevertheless, there won’t be a significant gap in cost between these two different types of nailers.
+One of the reasons for this is that both nailers are equally vital but for various reasons.

 Nail Gauge1½ to 8-gauge14 to 16-gauge